Bioprotocols/labop/examples/multicolor-particle-calibration.md

 * [Sulforhodamine](https://pubchem.ncbi.nlm.nih.gov/substance/329753341)

-## Protocol Inputs:

-## Protocol Outputs:
+## Protocol Steps:
-* `fluorescein and bead fluorescence measurements of calibration plate`
-* `sulforhodamine 101 fluorescence measurements of calibration plate`
-* `cascade blue fluorescence measurements of calibration plate`
-* `absorbance measurements of calibration plate`

-## Steps
 1. Provision the stock reagent container containing `Fluorescein calibrant`
 2. Provision the stock reagent container containing `Sulforhodamine 101 calibrant`
 3. Provision the stock reagent container containing `Cascade blue calibrant`
 4. Provision the stock reagent container containing `NanoCym 950 nm microspheres`
 5. Transfer 1.0 milliliter of `Phosphate Buffered Saline` sample to  stock reagent container `Fluorescein calibrant`.
-The reconsituted fluorescein calibrant will have a final concentration of 10 uM in PBS
+The reconstituted `Fluorescein` should have a final concentration of 10 uM in `Phosphate Buffered Saline`
 6. Vortex Fluorescein calibrant
 7. Transfer 1.0 milliliter of `Phosphate Buffered Saline` sample to  stock reagent container `Sulforhodamine 101 calibrant`.
-The reconstituted sulforhodamine standard will have a final concentration of 2 uM in PBS
+The reconstituted `Sulforhodamine` standard will have a final concentration of 2 uM in `Phosphate Buffered Saline`
 8. Vortex Sulforhodamine 101 calibrant
 9. Transfer 1.0 milliliter of `Water, sterile-filtered, BioReagent, suitable for cell culture` sample to  stock reagent container `Cascade blue calibrant`.
-The reconstituted cascade blue calibrant will have a final concentration of 10 uM in ddH2O.
+The reconstituted `Cascade Blue` calibrant will have a final concentration of 10 uM in `Water, sterile-filtered, BioReagent, suitable for cell culture`.
 10. Vortex Cascade blue calibrant
 11. Transfer 1.0 milliliter of `Water, sterile-filtered, BioReagent, suitable for cell culture` sample to  stock reagent container `NanoCym 950 nm microspheres`.
-The resuspended microspheres will have a final concentration of 3e9 microspheres/mL in ddH20.
+The resuspended `NanoCym 950 nm monodisperse silica nanoparticles` will have a final concentration of 3e9 microspheres/mL in `Water, sterile-filtered, BioReagent, suitable for cell culture`.
 12. Vortex NanoCym 950 nm microspheres
 13. Provision a 96 well microplate to contain `calibration plate`
 14. Transfer 100.0 microliter of `Phosphate Buffered Saline` sample to wells A12:D12 of  96 well microplate `calibration plate`.
 These are blanks.